 There is a USB receiver (only one of these is required no matter how many sensors you are using) and any number of sensors can be added to the system at any time meaning you can buy one and then add more in the future.

 Simbell is based on standard Radio Frequency (RF) technology and offers similar advantages to wireless sensors.
 This system has a good range and almost zero latency (a few micro-seconds).
 It is quite possible to power 6 or 8 transmitters for several hours on a single rechargeable battery pack.
 Originally designed to simulate sound only for silent practice in towers without sound control, the sensors are compatible with Abel, Beltower and Virtual Belfry.
 There are some helpful videos on the Simbell YouTube channel.

 Sensors and the interface are two entirely different things.
 Most people understand the sensors well enough; the challenge is getting the signal into the computer.
 But it can, in fact, be very easy.

-The minimum circuit for a single bell requires a USB-serial converter and one resistor.
+The minimum circuit for a single bell requires a USB-serial converter, a reed switch and a magnet.
 It is also easy to make your own multi-bell interface using some fairly basic programming.
-This can handle up to 12 bells (or 8 with 4 foot switches).
+A suitable converter can be bought for about £10 and it allows you to connect up to 4 bells.
 The help pages in each application explain more, although the electronics and the programming, while quite basic for some, may be too daunting for others.

 A multi-bell installation allows you to use the system as an alternative form of sound control and to practise on any bell.
 The sensors are quite sensitive and, if you are practising with the other bells down, any slight motion can set them off.
 There are options within the software to switch the other bells off, or you can simply ring any offending bells up.